godotengine/godot-docs/tutorials/shaders/advanced_postprocessing.rst

 In the previous post-processing tutorial, we rendered the scene to a :ref:`Viewport <class_Viewport>` and then rendered the Viewport in a :ref:`SubViewportContainer <class_SubViewportContainer>` to the main scene.
-One limitation of this method is that we could not access the depth buffer because the depth buffer is only available in spatial shaders and Viewports do not maintain depth information.
+One limitation of this method is that we could not access the depth buffer because the depth buffer is only available in shaders and Viewports do not maintain depth information.

 Full screen quad